opplatek/TERA-Seq_snakemake/README.md

 * How to run different Conda environments within the Singularity?
     * I like to pre-generate all Conda envs Snakemake workflow needs - can this be done in Singularity?
 I guess you would have to activate Conda on host, and then have pre-made Conda envs in the container and activate them in (?)
 Snakemake rule wrappers

-snakemake     --use-singularity -c 2 --directory /home/jan/playground/test --configfile config.yaml --snakefile /home/jan/playground/TERA-Seq_snakemake/workflow/Snakefile -p
+snakemake     --use-singularity -c 2 --snakefile ../TERA-Seq_snakemake/workflow/Snakefile --directory /home/jan/playground/test --configfile config.yaml -p